liviaruizc/Customer_system/README.md

 displayInfo(): Displays the customer's information, including the updated balance after deposit/withdrawal.

+## Main Function:
-Main Function: In the main() function, a loop is used to create three different customer accounts and interact with them.
+In the main() function, a loop is used to create three different customer accounts and interact with them.
 For each account, the user is prompted to input information, and the updated balance is displayed.

-Installation
+## Installation
 To compile and run the code, you need:

 A C++ compiler (e.g., g++ or clang++)

 An IDE or text editor to write and modify the code (e.g., Visual Studio Code, Xcode, or any text editor of your choice)

-Compilation
+## Compilation
 Save the code in a file (e.g., bank_account.cpp).

 Open a terminal and navigate to the directory where the file is located.

-Run the following command to compile the code:
+## Run the following command to compile the code:

-bash
-Copy
-Edit
 g++ -o bank_account bank_account.cpp

-Run the compiled program:
+## Run the compiled program:

-bash
-Copy
-Edit
 ./bank_account

-Usage
+## Usage
 After running the program, it will prompt the user to enter the customer's name, account number, balance, deposit amount, and withdrawal amount for three different customers.
 The account information will be displayed, including the updated balance after the deposit and withdrawal operations.

-Sample Output:
+## Sample Output:

-bash
-Copy
-Edit
 Type Name: John
 Type account number: 12345
 Type balance: 1000